percona/k8spsmdb-docs/docs/monitor-kubernetes.md

         !!! note

             The example `values.yaml` file is taken from the `victoria-metrics-k8s-stack` version 0.17.5.
-The fields and default values may differ in newer releases of the `victoria-metrics-k8s-stack` helm chart.
-Please check them if you are using a different version of the `victoria-metrics-k8s-stack` helm chart.
+The fields and default values may differ in newer releases of the `victoria-metrics-k8s-stack` Helm chart.
+Please check them if you are using a different version of the `victoria-metrics-k8s-stack` Helm chart.

 5. Validate the successful installation by checking the Pods.